tyzippy/edx-documentation/en_us/shared/video/prepare_video.rst

 * Each video should follow established :ref:`file naming conventions <File Naming Conventions>` and :ref:`video compression specifications <Video Compression Specifications>`.

+.. only:: Partners

-* The video player supports videos in .mp4, .mpeg, .webm, and .ogg format.
+  * The video player supports videos in .mp4, .mov, .mpeg, .webm, and .ogg format.
 However, to help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 format.

-.. only:: Partners

     For courses on edx.org, your videos must use the .mp4 or .mov format.
-For more information, see Uploading Videos in Studio.

-  For courses on Edge, we strongly recommend that you create additional copies of your videos in the following resolutions to provide the best possible experience for learners who are using different devices.
+    For courses on Edge, we also strongly recommend that you create additional copies of your videos in the following resolutions.
 When multiple videos are available, the video player automatically plays the best video for each learner's device and internet connection.

+    * 1080p
+    * 720p
+    * Mobile 360p

 .. only:: Open_edX

+  * The video player supports videos in .mp4, .mov, .mpeg, .webm, and .ogg format.
+However, to help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 format.

-  Additionally, we strongly recommend that you create copies of your videos in the following resolutions to provide the best possible experience for learners who are using different devices.
+    Additionally, we strongly recommend that you create copies of your videos in the following resolutions.
 When multiple resolutions are available, the video player automatically plays the best video for each learner's device and internet connection.

     * 1080p
     * 720p
     * Mobile 360p

 .. _File Naming Conventions: